 |

-recipient; they then go to the Blood donor center to be tested and typed; their Blood is
+go to the Blood donor center to be tested and typed; their Blood is then

 |